Changes to waste and recycling due to coronavirus

 Garden waste collections, bags of garden waste should be put out with your bin collection as normal.

-Traid home textile collection service are taking bookings for collections starting from 6 July
+Traid home textile collection service are currently taking bookings.

 Recycling bring sites - some recycling banks have closed, please do not leave items for recycling at a bank if it is closed.